itsektionen/songlist/songs/193_I_Will_Party.md

 down the wine, then punsch in line, a cocktail buffet last.

-I am shit faced, pass out on the table.
+I am shitfaced, pass out on the table.
 Miss the party, but who really cares?
 Mixin' beer and sour milk for funsies.
 Throwing up my dinner on my mate!